-4.10.
-General Rules - Special Abilities (Unified & Traditional) Freestyle Pom & Hip Hop Divisions
+5.11.
+General Rules - Special Abilities (Unified & Traditional) Pom & Hip Hop Divisions

-- 1. All general rules and guidelines, mobility / support device rules, as well as routine requirements apply. - 2.
+- 1. All Performance Cheer general rules and guidelines, mobility / support device rules, as well as routine requirements apply. - 2.
 The use of Service Animals by athletes is permitted (not allowed in the ECU general rules). - 3.
-All Special Abilities Unified National Teams must be comprised of a minimum 50% or more Athletes with intellectual disabilities. - 4.
-All Special Abilities Traditional National Teams must be comprised of 100% Athletes with intellectual disabilities.
+All Special Abilities Unified Teams must be comprised of a 1:1 ratio of athletes with and without intellectual disabilities. - 4.
+All Special Abilities Traditional Teams must be comprised of 100% Athletes with intellectual disabilities.

-NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each divisions composition requirements.

-- 5. Up to three (3) Coach(es) and/or Assistant(s) are allowed to signal from the front of the mat and may not obstruct the view of the judges.
+NOTE: The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more Teams are registered that would comply with each divisions composition requirements. - 5.
+Up to three (3) Coach(es) and/or Assistant(s) are allowed to signal from the front of the mat and may not obstruct the view of the judges.
 Additionally, there is no limit to the number of Assistants around the perimeter of the floor in a squat position. - 6.
 Assistants shall be dressed in contrasting attire compared to the Athletes, so it is clear to the judges who are the Athletes and who are the Assistants on the floor at any time.
 For example, Assistants shall wear a light colored t-shirt and pants in contrast to the Athletes' darker colored costume/uniform (or vice versa); however, Assistants may not wear a Cheerleading or Performance Cheer costume/ uniform during the routine. - 7.
 Assistants shall wear athletic/performance style shoes (e.g. no flip-flops) and shall not wear any jewelry for the protection of the Athletes. - 8.
 Special Abilities Unified Teams Only: Skill difficulty performed by a Unified Partner must not exceed the difficulty of a comparable skill performed by an athlete with an intellectual disability. - 9.
-As a potential condition for an athlete with an intellectual disability or neurological symptom, any athlete that may potentially have Atlanto-Axial Instability (AAI) or any physical condition associated with spinal cord compression, coaches must reference to Section 2.3 "Spinal Cord Compression / Atlanto-Axial Instability (AAI) Rules & Guidelines".
+As a potential condition for an athlete with an intellectual disability or neurological symptom, any athletes that may potentially have Atlanto-Axial Instability (AAI) or any physical condition associated with spinal cord compression are strictly prohibited from any skills that may pose a danger to an athlete with AAI or with any physical condition associated with spinal cord compression (including but not limited to forward rolls, backward rolls and any skill that may put an athlete with AAI or any spinal cord compression at risk, etc.).
+Written approval/clearance by a medical professional and proof of all waivers and documentation prior to physical activity is the direct responsibility of the Team Director and Coach.

-4.11.
-Specific Rules - Special Abilities (Unified & Traditional) Freestyle Pom
+5.12.
+Specific Rules - Special Abilities (Unified & Traditional) Pom